 - Determine if you have any of the airway or breathing issues I mentioned above, or if you’ve had them in the past.

-- Consider talking to a doctor who specializes in breathing and sleep.
+- Consider talking to a doctor or dentist who specializes in breathing and sleep.
 It may be time to have a sleep study done for you or your child.
-There are two types—at home, and in clinic.
+There are two types—at home, and in-clinic.
 Your doctor can help you determine the best option for you, and how to get started.